For College Athletics

 The NCAA Constitution makes clear that colleges have a responsibility to assure that coaches contribute to athletes moral as well as academic development.
 This symposium examined the culture of college coaching and the challenges that they face as teachers of young people.

 Featured panelists Mickey Bebeau, Jay Coakley, Matt Dolan, Timothy Epstein, Nicole LaVoi, Kevin Lennon, Kathleen McChesney, and other experts in sports and professoional ethics worked develop an ethical framework for the role of the college coach in higher education.
-Together, we will explore “the higher moral standard" that all coaches are held to.
+Together, we explored “the higher moral standard" that all coaches are held to.
 The symposium featured panel discussions and break-out sessions to learn from and network with higher education coahes, admininistrators, and faculty from around the country.